Rutherford B. Hayes: Cincinnati law practice and marriage

 Hayes moved to Cincinnati in 1850, and opened a law office with John W. Herron, a lawyer from Chillicothe.
 Herron later joined a more established firm and Hayes formed a new partnership with William K. Rogers and Richard M. Corwine.
-He found business better in Cincinnati, and enjoyed its social attractions, joining the Cincinnati Literary Society and the Odd Fellows Club.
+He found business better in Cincinnati and enjoyed its social attractions, joining the Cincinnati Literary Society and the Odd Fellows Club.
 He also attended the Episcopal Church in Cincinnati but did not become a member.

 Hayes courted his future wife, Lucy Webb, during his time there.
 His mother had encouraged him to get to know Lucy years earlier, but Hayes had believed she was too young and focused his attention on other women.
 Four years later, Hayes began to spend more time with Lucy.
 They became engaged in 1851 and married on December 30, 1852, at Lucy's mother's house.
 Over the next five years, Lucy gave birth to three sons: Birchard Austin (1853), Webb Cook (1856), and Rutherford Platt (1858).
 A Methodist, Lucy was a teetotaler and abolitionist.
 She influenced her husband's views on those issues, though he never formally joined her church.

 Hayes had begun his law practice dealing primarily with commercial issues but won greater prominence in Cincinnati as a criminal defense attorney, defending several people accused of murder.
 In one case, he used a form of the insanity defense that saved the accused from the gallows; she was instead confined to a mental institution.
 Hayes also defended slaves who had escaped and been accused under the Fugitive Slave Act of 1850.
-As Cincinnati was just across the Ohio River from Kentucky, a slave state, it was a destination for escaping slaves and many such cases were tried in its courts.
+Because Cincinnati was just across the Ohio River from Kentucky, a slave state, it was a destination for escaping slaves, and many such cases were tried in its courts.
 A staunch abolitionist, Hayes found his work on behalf of fugitive slaves personally gratifying as well as politically useful, as it raised his profile in the newly formed Republican Party.

-His political reputation rose with his professional plaudits.
-Hayes declined a Republican nomination for a judgeship in 1856.
-Two years later, some Republicans proposed Hayes to fill a vacancy on the bench and he considered accepting the appointment until the office of city solicitor also became vacant.
-The city council elected Hayes city solicitor to fill the vacancy, and voters elected him to a full two-year term in April 1859 with a larger majority than other Republicans on the ticket.
+Hayes's political reputation rose with his professional plaudits.
+He declined a Republican nomination for a judgeship in 1856.
+Two years later, some Republicans proposed that Hayes fill a vacancy on the bench, and he considered accepting the appointment until the office of city solicitor also became vacant.
+The city council elected Hayes city solicitor to fill the vacancy, and he was elected to a full two-year term in April 1859 by a larger majority than other Republicans on the ticket.